WaTChi/image_retreival/README.txt

-This readme outlines how to create and query against cells.
+This readme outlines how to install dependencies and run basic code.
+See the tutorial in project/src/tutorial for full documentation.

 Dependencies:
   Numpy